Chapter 2

 Immediately his thoughts begin to race from memory to memory.
 Could she have heard him talk in his sleep?
 What could he have possibly said?
 What about the dreams involving her?

-The Handler decides to put an end the turmoil building on his face.
+The Handler decides to put an end to the turmoil building on his face.
 “Don’t worry,” she says, shooing away the concern with her hand.
 “Mostly just mumbling.
 Only time I understood anything it sounded like you were having an argument with someone, maybe a friend or family.”

 “Oh, yeah,” says Medic with a heaving sigh of relief.
 “Probably my sister.
 We’ve been arguing about what’s going to happen to my mo–“